 - in the folder that pops up they get you to perform the same action of deletion.

-Once they have convinced you about the disaster of a state that your PC has got itself into they reportedly ask for banking details before they give you the license key.
-I didn’t get that far because I hauled them over the coals stating that I will be reporting them to OFCom and the Information Commissioner’s Office.
-Once I explained everything he had got wrong in his call he proceeded to call me an idiot and computer illiterate.
+Once they have convinced you about the disaster of a state that your PC has gotten itself into, they ask for banking details before they give you the license key.
+I didn’t get that far because I hauled them over the coals stating that I will be reporting them to Ofcom and the Information Commissioner’s Office.
+Once I explained everything, he had wrong in his call he proceeded to call me an idiot and computer illiterate.